-Purchase Agreement with Lincoln Park
+Lincoln Park Facility

-On January 24, 2022, we entered into the Purchase Agreement with Lincoln Park which provides for the sale to Lincoln Park up to \$50.0 million of shares of our common stock over the thirty-six (36) month term of the Purchase Agreement, subject to certain conditions.
-In connection with the Purchase Agreement, Lincoln Park made an initial purchase of \$3.0 million of shares of common stock, which equated to 22,304 shares of common stock, and we issued 5,717 shares of common stock to Lincoln Park as a commitment fee in connection with entering into the Purchase Agreement.
-As of December 31, 2023, a total of 1,200 shares of common stock have been sold in addition to the upfront amount, with such shares sold during the three months ended June 30, 2022.
-The minimum price that we can sell shares to Lincoln Park is \$1.00 per share.
-No assurance can be given that we will sell any additional shares of common stock under the Purchase Agreement, or, if we do, as to the price or amount of shares of common stock that we sell or the dates when such sales will take place.
+On January 24, 2022, we entered into an equity purchase agreement (the "Purchase Agreement" or "Equity Purchase Agreement") and a registration rights agreement with Lincoln Park Capital Fund, LLC ("Lincoln Park"), which provides for the sale to Lincoln Park of up to \$50.0 million of shares of our common stock over the thirty-six (36) month term of the Purchase Agreement.
+In connection with the Purchase Agreement, Lincoln Park made an initial purchase of \$3.0 million worth of shares of common stock (the "Initial Purchase"), which equated to 557,610 shares of common stock, and we issued an additional 142,939 shares of common stock to Lincoln Park as a commitment fee in connection with entering into the Purchase Agreement.